rocketjishao/tagSeq/README.md

 # Simplified procedure for NAD-tagSeq data analysis

 1. In MiniConda3 active virtual environment, run pycoQC to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
 Type in the command below.
 Open the html file to visualize the results.

-    pycoQC –f sequencing_summary.txt –o pycoQC.html
+    $ pycoQC –f sequencing_summary.txt –o pycoQC.html

 2. Combine fastq files (pass & fail) to one fastq file.
 In Windows OS CMD:

-    copy (file_name)_*.fastq mixed.fastq
+    $copy (file_name)_*.fastq mixed.fastq
 In Linux OS:

-    cat (file_name)_*.fastq > mixed.fastq
+    $cat (file_name)_*.fastq > mixed.fastq

 3. Sort out the RNA with and without tag in the first 40 nt:
 In Linux OS: